 The scheme is not to assist people who have lost money due to being furloughed.

 The scheme will not assist people who receive full sick pay/pay during the period of self-isolation.

 How to apply for a Test and Trace Support Payment

 If you meet the above criteria then you can apply for a payment using the form below.

-You must submit your application within 14 days of the last day of your period of self-isolation.
+You must submit your claim within 28 days of the first day of your period of self-isolation.
 No applications will be considered outside of this time limit.

 You must provide evidence to verify your application.
 The form will tell you what supporting information you need to provide.
 If you do not provide the information requested your application will be refused.

 We will also check the information provided against records held by DWP, HMRC and the Test and Trace service (CTAS).
 You must have responded to the notification you received from NHS Test and Trace before a Support Payment can be awarded.
 To do this follow the link in the NHS Test and Trace notification you received and complete all the steps you are asked to follow.